VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 **Data Science:**

 - **Python**: Python is the most popular data-science choice nowadays.
 It has excellent frameworks for efficiently processing large datasets and for data visualization.
-It is efficient for these purposes because the core of the calculation processes is written in **C** under the hood.
-It is the only choice when using certain machine learning frameworks.
+It is also the only choice when using certain machine learning frameworks.
 - **R**: A language whose primary purpose *is* data science.
 It is older in the data science community and quite popular.

 **Android development:**